Home » Florida » Unlock Fort Clinch Amelia Island: Florida’s Hidden Historical Treasure

 This post may contain affiliate links, meaning if you purchase something through one of these links, we may earn a small commission at no extra cost to you!
 Read the full disclosure policy here.

-Reveling Historic Fort Clinch on Amelia Island Follow the Buccaneer Trail
+Discover Historic Fort Clinch on Amelia Island: Follow the Buccaneer Trail to the Past

 The original Buccaneer Trail begins near Fernandina beach, meanders 72-miles following A1A through the barrier islands of Amelia Island, Big Talbot Island, Little Talbot Island, Fort George Island, Mayport, Timucuan Preserve before ending in St Augustine.
 In the early years, they considered Amelia Island a haven for pirates.
 Amongst the famous scallywags were John and Pierre Lafitte, Luis Aury, and Gregor MacGregor.
 The most notorious was Blackbeard himself.
-The rumor is that buried treasure is still hidden somewhere in the town of Fernandina beach.
-The natural harbor once anchored over 200 pirate ships at one time.
+Legend claims buried treasure remains hidden somewhere in Fernandina Beach.
+This natural harbor once anchored over 200 pirate ships at one time.

-Crack Open the History of Fort Clinch on Amelia Island
+Unlock the Rich History of Fort Clinch on Amelia Island

 Fort Clinch itself is a must-see, especially for history buffs.
 The Fort is a great example of how early Americans defended our growing country.
 Strategically important in protecting the natural deep-water port at the entrance to the St Marys river and Cumberland island it was first fortified in 1736 by the Spaniards.